 Prior to entering politics, Jason graduated from the Victorian Police Academy and progressed to become a Detective Senior Constable at the Organised Crime Squad.
 He completed a Masters in Innovation Service Management and a thesis on Counter-Terrorism and was promoted to Senior Sergeant at the Counter-Terrorism Unit.

-From 2004 – 2010 Jason served as the Federal Member for La Trobe, where he actively used his knowledge of counter terrorism to contribute to national debate, which assisted the Howard Government in implementing tougher terrorism laws.
+From 2004 – 2010 Jason served as the Federal Member for La Trobe, where he actively used his knowledge of counter-terrorism to contribute to the national debate, which assisted the Howard Government in implementing tougher terrorism laws.
 In 2008, Jason was appointed as Shadow Parliamentary Secretary for Justice and Public Security.

-In 2013 Jason was re-elected to Federal Parliament and was subsequently appointed the Chair of the Joint Standing Committee on Migration.
-In this role he has tackled the difficult issue of visa cancellations for violent criminals, as well as fighting for intervention orders on extremists and promoting greater recognition of the very real African gang threat.
+In 2013 and 2016 Jason was re-elected to Federal Parliament and was subsequently appointed the Chair of the Joint Standing Committee on Migration.
+In this role, he has tackled the difficult issue of visa cancellations for violent criminals, as well as fighting for intervention orders on extremists and promoting greater recognition of the very real African gang threat.